April Ludgate: Season 7

-It's 2017 and April laments, as time has passed and she has remained in her government career, she fears she and Andy are becoming ordinary and boring.
+It is 2017 and April laments, as time has passed and she has remained in her government career, she fears she and Andy are becoming ordinary and boring.
 While driving through the warehouse district, they spot a creepy old house with an equally creepy owner.
 He tells them it was a place for old factory workers who ended up going mad.
 They decide to purchase it.
-When local reporter Joan Callamezzo (Mo Collins) is honored by the mayor, April starts to feel that her life hasn't been fulfilled yet, and realizes working in the Parks Department really isn't her dream job.
+When local reporter Joan Callamezzo (Mo Collins) is honored by the mayor, April starts to feel that her life has not been fulfilled yet, and realizes working in the Parks Department really is not her dream job.
 In "Ms. Ludgate-Dwyer Goes to Washington", April is trying to find a way to tell Leslie that she wants to leave the Parks Department.
 When she finally tells Leslie, after a bit of reluctance, Leslie decides to help her.
 Leslie takes April to the American Service Foundation, which helps determine potential occupations for job-seekers.
 After April's meeting, April tells Leslie that she would like to work at the Foundation itself.
-April and Andy decide to relocate to Washington D.C. when April gets an offer to work for the Foundation.
-However, she feels guilty for making Andy give up 'the best job he's ever had' as children’s show host Johnny Karate.
+April and Andy decide to relocate to Washington, D.C., when April gets an offer to work for the Foundation.
+However, she feels guilty for making Andy give up "the best job he's ever had" as children’s show host Johnny Karate.
 Andy assures her that she is the best thing that ever happened to him and after all the support she has given him, she deserves his support in her search for happiness.

 In a series of flash-forwards in the final episode, April and Andy ask Leslie and Ben for advice regarding the prospect of having children, which Andy very much wants but April does not.
 They ultimately decide to have children, and their son Jack (short for Burt Snakehole Ludgate Karate Dracula Macklin Demon Jack-o-Lantern) is born on Halloween 2023.
-By 2025 the couple is expecting their second child.
+By 2025, the couple is expecting their second child.